 For uptime and speed testing of the web hosting providers we monitor, visit https://uptimestatus.websiterating.com/

-For instance, an email marketing service should provide you with pre-built, mobile-friendly, and customizable email templates so you don’t have to create emails from scratch but you can still make changes to fit your vision.
-A password manager, on the other hand, should always allow you to store passwords.
+For instance, an email marketing service should provide you with pre-built, mobile-friendly, and customizable email templates so you don’t have to create emails from scratch, but you can still make changes to fit your vision.
+On the other hand, a password manager should always allow you to store passwords.

 To help you understand the functionality and value of the product/service we’re reviewing, we include screenshots of its key features in the respective review.
 More often than not, we take these screenshots inside the tool/app/platform so you can see exactly what you’ll get if you decide to invest in it.

 Let’s take, for example, website-building platforms.
-Helping their users create beautiful and functional sites with little to no coding knowledge is their main purpose.
+Helping their users create beautiful and functional sites with little to no coding knowledge is their primary purpose.